Mayur-06/House_pricing_prediction/README.md

 1. Clone the repository:

-$ git clone (Copy link of project from the repositery)
+$ git clone (Copy link of project from the repository)

 $ cd House_pricing_prediction